evvvvil/ofRaymarcher/README.md

 # ofRaymarcher
-Raymarcher mad ein c++, openFrameowkrs and GLSL
+Raymarcher made in c++, openFrameowkrs and GLSL